Ga naar hoofdinhoud

 In English:

-• we use commas instead of full stops to separate thousands: 1,000 or 33,647
+• We use commas instead of full stops to separate thousands: 1,000 or 33,647

-• we use full stops instead of commas to specify decimals: 1,000.99 or 33,647.00
+• We use full stops instead of commas to specify decimals: 1,000.99 or 33,647.00

 To shorten a large number, write: 3.5 million, not 3½ million or 3.5M